PecanProject/betydb-documentation/database_constraints.md

 All foreign key constraints follow the form `table_id references tables`, following Ruby style conventions.

-A [Github Gist](https://gist.github.com/dlebauer/12d8d9ed1b2965301d64) contains a list of foreign key constraints to be placed on BETYdb.
-The foreign keys are named using the form `fk_foreigntable_lookuptable_1` where the foreigntable has the foreign key.
+A [Github Gist](https://gist.github.com/dlebauer/12d8d9ed1b2965301d64){target="_blank"} contains a list of foreign key constraints to be placed on BETYdb.
+The foreign keys are often named using the form `fk_foreigntable_lookuptable_1` where the foreigntable has the foreign key.

 ## Non Null Constraints